Sonikaguptaa/Example-Code-23/MOD3/Week-3/Day-4-Fri/fullstack-blog-final/README.md

 3.

-Remember to add your VITE_API environment variable to the service you’re using to the deploy the frontend whether that be render, netlify, or vercel.
+Remember to add your VITE_API environment variable to the service you’re using to deploy the frontend whether that be render, netlify, or vercel.
 All of them should have a section for setting up environment variables.

 	VITE_APP = https://backend-onrender.com/